 STR Behavioral Health in Pennsylvania provides a full continuum of care for addiction, from detox and withdrawal management to intensive residential treatment, outpatient treatment, and alumni support.
 We help clients address all aspects of their addiction, from physical dependence and cravings to the psychological and emotional factors that often lie at the root of a person’s addiction struggles.

 Wherever you are in your journey to recovery, STR can help you take the next step.
-Find a location near you and contact us today to learn more about our treatment options or speak to admissions specialist.
+Find a location near you and contact us today to learn more about our treatment options or speak to an admissions specialist.

 References